Xenakios/xepylib/README.md

 [61, 63, 65, 67, 69, 71, 73]
 ```

-## Major scale, assuming elementary displacement is 1 semitone, from Xenakis 1990.
+## Major scale,
-This is obviously a very convoluted way to get the
+assuming elementary displacement is 1 semitone, from Xenakis 1990.
+This is obviously
-major scale pattern, but it's an example of how to get the period 12 from
+a very convoluted way to get the major scale pattern, but it's an example of how
-the smaller periods 3 and 4.
+to get the desired period 12 sequence from the smaller periods 3 and 4.

 ```
 sv = (